 Find California HMO, PPO and Medical Group ratings report card for 2021-2022.
 Kaiser Permanente HMO Plan of Southern California received the highest ratings for Quality.
 Sharp Health Plan HMO received the highest ratings for member satisfaction.
 Two plans got the lowest ratings (Poor, one-star) for member patient experience: Health Net Life PPO and United Healthcare PPO.
-Compare 16 largest California HMO health insurance plans: Aetna Health, Anthem Blue Cross HMO, Blue Shield, Cigna, Health Net, Kaiser Permanente Northern and Southern CA regions, Sharp, United Healthcare and Western Health Advantage.
-Compare 6 PPOs: Aetna, Anthem Blue Cross, Blue Shield, Cigna, Health Net Life Insurance Company, United Healthcare.
+Compare 16 largest California HMO health insurance plans: Aetna, Anthem Blue Cross HMO, Blue Shield, Cigna, Health Net, Kaiser Permanente Northern and Southern CA regions, Sharp Health Plan, United Healthcare and Western Health Advantage.
+Compare 6 of the largest PPOs: Aetna, Anthem Blue Cross, Blue Shield, Cigna, Health Net Life Insurance Company, United Healthcare.
 Clear, simple star system (5 stars = excellent; 4 stars = very good; 3 stars = good, 2 stars = fair; 1 star = poor) used for overall rating.
 Actual performance scores are not given, but may be available through NCQA.
 Quality measures (based on HEDIS scores) for asthma, cancer screening, child health, chlamydia screening, diabetes, heart care, maternity care, behavioral and mental health, and other expected care.
 Member satisfaction stars also shown.
-Complaint rates reported for health plans in a separate report.
-More than 200 Medical Group ratings also provided by county for the larger groups of doctors.
+Complaint rates are reported for health plans in a separate report.
+Nearly 200 Medical Group ratings also provided by county for the larger groups of doctors.
 For example, nearly 60 different Kaiser Permanente medical groups are included; Sutter, Scripps, Sharp and many more.
-Prepared by the California state Office of the Patient Advocate (OPA), published October 2017
+Prepared by the California state Office of the Patient Advocate (OPA).

 Find Florida health insurance plans member satisfaction and quality ratings.
 Topics may vary from year to year.
 They usually include cancer screening, diabetes, prenatal care, well child care, children’s dental care, high blood pressure for HMOs, Medicare HMOs and Medicaid.
-Aetna, Amerigroup, AvMed, Better Health, Capital, CIGNA, Clear Health Alliance, Community, Coventry, Florida Health Care, Freedom Health, Health First, Humana, Magellan, Molina, Neighborhood, Positive, Prestige, Simply, Staywell, Sunshine, United Healthcare, Children’s Medical Services and others.
-Data reflect services received in 2016.
+Aetna, AvMed, Better Health, Capital, CIGNA, Clear Health Alliance, Community, Coventry, Florida Health Care, Freedom Health, Health First, Health Options, Humana, Molina, Neighborhood, Positive, Prestige, Simply, Staywell, Sunshine, United Healthcare, Children’s Medical Services and others.
 Search by county.
 Member satisfaction for Aetna, AvMed, Capital Health Plan HMO (highest member satisfaction), Cigna, Coventry, Florida Blue, Florida Health Care Plan, Golden Rule PPO (lowest member satisfaction), Health First, Humana, Molina, Neighborhood, Sunshine Health, United.
 Easy to read.
 Choose stars or actual scores / ratings.
 Member satisfaction is recent (2020) for Medicaid plans, but old (2017) for commercial health plans.
 FL reports from floridahealthfinder.gov.

 Massachusetts medical doctor license lookup and physician profiles.
 Massachusetts provides one-stop access to information about the education, training, board certification status, malpractice, discipline and criminal records (if any) of all licensed physicians.
 Both MD and DO (osteopathic doctors).
-Mass.gov site is easy to use
+MA Board of Registration in Medicine site is easy to use.

-Hands down, this is the best state report card for nursing homes.
+Minnesota Nursing Home Report Card, is, hands down, the best state report card for nursing homes.
 In addition to quality, satisfaction, and room rates, it’s easy to use.
 Compare nursing homes in whatever zip code region you specify, according to your top 3 favorite criteria.
 Simple 5-star comparison system.
-Shows Family Satisfaction, Quality of Life, Quality of Care, Staff turnover & hours of direct care, private rooms and more.
+Shows Resident Quality of Life, Family Satisfaction, Quality of Care, Staff turnover & hours of direct care, private rooms and more.
 MN survey inspection reports are linked.
 Click on the nursing home name to see details, including daily rates at January 1, 2021 and how much extra a private room will cost.
 The daily payment rate chart is complicated, however.
 Also, click on the # “Show Numbers” icon to see scores, instead of stars.
-MN Dept. of Health site updated 2018
+MN Dept. of Health site updated 2021.